You can lead a horse to water, but you can't make him fulfill orders in a timely manner.

 Improperly managed lead time in inventory management can cause a lack of stock (read more about backorder meaning), canceled orders, delays at the online marketplace level, and loss of revenue.

 Lead Time Calculator

 Calculating total lead time is not nearly as complicated as it may seem.
 All you need to know is the various steps involved in the supply chain and the time each step is expected to take.
-With these numbers, it's as simple as using a formula.
+With these numbers, you don't need a lead time calculator software.
+It's as simple as using a formula.

 Lead Time Formula

 Discovering your lead time requires a simple formula.
 There are two options depending on if you're a manufacturer or a retailer.